sefcom/greenhouse/MINIKUBE.md

 then, delete and cleanup minikube by CTR+C on the minikube_setup.sh script, which will perform cleanup.

 (You may also manually delete the minikube instance with `minikube delete --all`, then use losetup to cleanup any dangling loop devices/mounts.)

+8) You may process the results in `k8/logs` using the provided script `process_logs.py` as follows:

+`python3 process_logs.py <path-to-logs-folder>`

+The results will be printed directly to stdout in .csv format.